fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 author_profile: true
 ---

+**Delgado, F.**, Samsonov, S. Mechanics of mostly non-deforming effusive eruptions: a simple model to explain dome effusion and improved constraints on the VEI 5 2008-2009 Chaitén rhyolitic eruption (Southern Andes, Chile).
+In prep

 Dynamics of episodic magma injection and migration at Yellowstone caldera: revisiting the 2004-2009 episode of  caldera uplift with InSAR and GPS
 **Delgado, F.**, Grandin, R., 2020.
 In prep.